DataMigrators/nextgen.mettleci.io/docs/mettleci-cli/unit-test-namespace.md

 1. Manually, using the Cloud Pak interface, or
 2. From the command line using the `mcix unit-test execute` command.

-When using the MettleCI command line to execute unit tests from within a build orchestration system (Jenkins, GitHub actions, Bamboo, etc.) it’s important to understand how the `mcix unit-test execute` command and your build system interact.
+When using the MettleCI command line to execute unit tests from within a build orchestration system (Jenkins, GitHub Actions, Bamboo, etc.) it’s important to understand how the `mcix unit-test execute` command and your build system interact.

 Calling the `mcix unit-test execute` command has three potential outcomes: